 |Today's Weather Outlook|

-WeatherBug Meteorologist Kristin Clark has the latest in her exclusive WeatherBug National Outlook.
+WeatherBug Meteorologist Kristin Clark has the latest in this exclusive WeatherBug National Outlook Video.

 What do you think of this story?